The Pomodoro Technique - Complete Guide for 2026

 Work on the Task

 Work on the task until the timer rings.
 If you remember something else you need to do, write it down quickly and get back to work.
+If you finish the task early, use remaining time to review and improve your work.

 4